Geothermal Heat Pumps

-Geothermal energy is the heat from the Earth.
-It can be found almost anywhere, including your own backyard.
+Geothermal energy is the heat from the earth.
+It can be found almost anywhere, including North Carolina.

-Geothermal heating capitalizes on the fact that temperatures in the Earth remain fairly constant when you dig just a few feet below the surface.
+Geothermal heating capitalizes on the fact that temperatures in the Earth remain fairly constant when digging just a few feet below the surface.
 Whether you live somewhere where temperatures fluctuate or somewhere with a more constant temperature, the temperature below the surface stays relatively the same.

-The upper part of the Earth’s crust, roughly the first ten feet of ground, can maintain a temperature between about 50° and 60° F. Geothermal heat pumps can use this energy to heat and cool buildings while using less energy than a typical HVAC system.
+The upper part of the earth’s crust, roughly the first ten feet of ground, can maintain a temperature between about 50°F and 60°F. Geothermal heat pumps can use this energy to heat and cool buildings while using less energy than a typical HVAC system.

-Geothermal heat pumps do not burn fossil fuels, instead they simply transfer heat from the Earth to your home and back out.
-Because these pumps harness the available energy from the Earth, they can save you anywhere from 30%-70% on your bill over the next 5-10 years.
+Geothermal heat pumps do not burn fossil fuels; instead they simply transfer heat from the earth to your home and back out.
+Because these pumps harness the earth’s available energy, they can save you anywhere from 30 to 70 percent on your bill over the next five to ten years.

-Let’s say it’s 5°F one night during the winter and you have your thermostat set for a cozy 72°F in your home.
+Say it’s 5°F one night during the winter, and you have your thermostat set for a cozy 72°F in your home.
 It takes a lot less energy to reach your desired temperature if the starting point is 55°F using a geothermal heat pump.

-Geothermal heat pumps are flexible and can be installed in new construction.
-They can also be retrofitted to work with existing systems.
+Geothermal heat pumps are flexible and can be installed in new construction or retrofitted to work with existing systems.

-Geothermal systems require very little maintenance and are an environmentally conscious choice.
+Geothermal systems require very little maintenance and are environmentally conscious.
 These systems use the least amount of electricity, reduce air and water pollution, and produce the fewest emissions.
-They are safe for the environment, as well as your home.
+They are safe for the environment as well as your home.
 They also provide the most stable comfort level, with more efficient humidity control and less noise.